Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

-The tools linkSHARK, labelSHARK, and inducingSHARK implement the approaches for issue linking, labeling of bug fixing commits, and the inference of inducing commits that we evaluate in this empirical study.
-The manual validation was supported by the visualSHARK, a web application that presented the data that requires manual validation to the experts and stores the results of the validation in the MongoDB.
-The information that the web interface provides is similar to the LINKSTER tool~\cite{Bird2010}.

-Data for just-in-time defect prediction is available through the MongoDB.
-This data includes all metrics mentioned above, and also the data required for code ownership analysis~\cite{Bird2011}.
-We use the tool mynbou to create CSV files with release-level data with files as level of abstraction.
-For each file, the data contains the software metrics and PMD warnings collected by the mecoSHARK and the coastSHARK, the number of the different kinds of changes and refactorings collected by the changeSHARK and the refSHARK from the last six months, and churn metrics proposed by Moser\etal~\cite{Moser2008}, Hassan~\cite{Hassan2009}, and D'Ambros\etal~\cite{DAmbros2012}.
-Additionally, mynbou provides all thirteen aggregations that were proposed by Zhang\etal~\cite{Zhang2017} for the software metrics the mecoSHARK collected that are not on the file level, i.e., class, method, interface, enum, attribute and annotation metrics.
+The data for just-in-time defect prediction is provided through the MongoDB.
+Additionally, we prepared release-level defect prediction data.
+As features we collected static code metrics, clone metrics, PMD warnings, AST node counts, the number of the different kinds of changes~\citep{Fluri2007} and refactorings~\citep{Silva2017} from the last six months, and churn metrics proposed by \cite{Moser2008}, \cite{Hassan2009}, and \cite{DAmbros2012}, and all thirteen aggregations that were proposed by \cite{Zhang2017} for the software metrics are not on the file level, i.e., class, method, interface, enum, attribute and annotation metrics.
 The data set contains a total of 4198 features.
-We decided not to add features with code smells~\cite{Palomba2019} to the data set, because these can be calculated indirectly from the available source code metrics and definition of smells like god class may change over time.
-Additionally, features based on mutation testing are not available, because retrospective execution of tests is, unfortunately, often not possible~\cite{Tufano2017}.
-We also have not added features regarding test smells~\cite{Spadini2018} and review activity~\cite{Thongtanunam2016}, because current results only show correlation with defects, but have not yet shown that these features may actually improve defect prediction models.
+We decided not to add features with code smells~\citep{Palomba2019} to the data set, because these can be calculated indirectly from the available source code metrics and definition of smells like god class may change over time.
+Additionally, features based on mutation testing are not available, because retrospective execution of tests is, unfortunately, often not possible~\citep{Tufano2017}.
+We also have not added features regarding test smells~\citep{Spadini2018} and review activity~\citep{Thongtanunam2016}, because current results only show correlation with defects, but have not yet shown that these features may actually improve defect prediction models.